-Jennifer Van Dyck’s narration work encompasses radio plays for The Greene Space, Airwayv and BBC, documentary work for PBS, longform journalism for Audm, and hundreds of audiobooks in a wide range of genres.
+Jennifer Van Dyck’s narration work encompasses hundreds of audiobooks in a wide range of genres, radio plays for The Greene Space, Airwayv and BBC, documentary work for PBS, and long-form journalism for Audm.
 She has received three Audiofile Magazine Earphones Awards and three Audie nominations.
-Salon selected her recording of Eula Biss' "Notes From No Man's Land" as one of their 10 best audiobooks of 2013.
 She also has extensive voiceover credits.

 A selection of reviews from Audiofile Magazine: